 Just make sure to keep them inside the designated roped-off swimming area to avoid boat traffic.

 Fun fact: Did you know that the name for sharks in Croatian is “morski pas” which translates to “sea dog”?
-Find out if you should be worried about sharks in Croatia while swimming with your pup.
+Thankfully, there aren’t many sharks swimming in the Adriatic 😉

 10. Beach Cvitačka – Makarska